 World rankings determined by comparing Australia’s EDR and production to economic resources and production reported for other countries, see sources below.
 Undocumented resources and production are not used in the comparisons.

-* Australia’s high rankings for niobium and tantalum are based on published estimates of economic resources and, therefore, do not consider the large, but undocumented, resources of the Congo.
+*In addition, it should be noted that Australia’s high rankings for niobium and tantalum are based on published estimates of economic resources and, therefore, do not consider the large, but undocumented, resources of the Congo.